forcepusher/com.bananaparty.registry/README.md

 	- No more slow FindObjectOfType or FindObjectOfTypeAll.

 ### TL;DR:
-Just put the references you need into a Scriptable Object and use them across the project.
+This package is essentially about putting the references you need into a Scriptable Object and use them across the project.
 	- Scriptable Objects are not statics, it's just an asset reference.
  	- You can create multiple instances of same type and it's prefectly usable in scene-based integration tests.
   	- Again, Interfaces are fully supported for creating test mocks.